maltesie/ChimericFragments/README.md

 The workflow can be split into the following steps:

 1. create a project folder
-2. add sequencing files, an annotation file and a genome sequence file
 3. copy default config.jl to the folder and edit as necessary
-4. run analyze.jl to analyze your experiment
+4. run analyze.jl on the config file to analyze your experiment
-5. run visualize.jl to visualize the results
+5. run visualize.jl ont the config file to visualize the results

 ### edit config.jl